colin-mccormack/stackoverflow-Answers/answer5.md

+# Question : How can I preform an SQL query to retrieve values that don't have a specific value? #

+## Answer : ##

 In order to perform a conditional query you can use the SQL `NOT` operator.
 In this example where you have multiple conditionals that must be satisfied it may make more sense to use the `NOT IN` operator with a list of values that must be satisfied.

 ## Examples